VadimDor/intro-GH-template/docker/docker-readme.md

 TORT OR OTHERWISE, ARISING FROM, OUT OF, OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Except as contained in this notice, Dashy shall not be used in advertising or otherwise to promote the sale, use, or other dealings in this Software without prior written authorization from the repo owner.
+Except as contained in this notice, <YOUR TOOL LC> shall not be used in advertising or otherwise to promote the sale, use, or other dealings in this Software without prior written authorization from the repo owner.
 ```